janael-pinheiro/leet_code_solutions/README.md

 - Summary ranges;
 - Happy number;
 - Valid anagram;
-- Best time to buy and sell stock.
+- Best time to buy and sell stock;
+- Is subsequence.